Best Retirement Calculators 2026: Honest Comparison of Free Tools

 Different calculators use different assumptions.
 Run your plan through 2-3 tools to see if results align.

-Mistake 2: Trusting "You're on track!"
+Mistake 2: Trusting "You're on Track!"
 Without Seeing Assumptions

 Mistake 3: Ignoring Taxes